Dalibor-P/blender/README.md

 2. `#bada55` replace for your custom accent colour, that will show on many UI elements.
 For example `#ad75f5` is light mauve.
 3. `#bada66` replace for your custom secondary accent colour, that will show when selecting multiple objects.
 For example `#563a7a` is dark mauve.

 If you have python, run `accent generator/accent generator.py` with arguments of your choice.
 All files in `themes/` will be regenerated for all four flavours.
 You need colorutils installed (`pip install colorutils`).
-Acceptable arguments:

-* string of a float in range of `0` to `1`, that denotes element roundness.
-Defaults to `0.4`, which is Blender Dark default.
-* string `all`, that generates all default accents
-* string with color hex code, like `#8839ef`, that generates your custom accent

 Examples:

 * `python 'accent generator.py' '0.4' 'All'` will generate all default accents with roundness of 0.4 which is Blender Dark default roundness.
 * `python 'accent generator.py' '#E64553' '1'` will generate only custom maroon accent with maximum roundness.